 Samsung's new cordless Jet range comes with a bin that empties itself, called the CleanStation, which we reviewed.
 You simply slot the vac into the station and it sucks the dust away and stores it in a bag.
 It's a good option for anyone who wants to go bagless without dealing with dust.

 Charging time: Four hours is decent.
 Anything less than this is very good.

 Suction: Manufacturers can be cagey about this and with good reason, as it’s hard to quantify.
 Cleaners with a long distance between the motor and the vacuum head use more power to create the same suction.
-Measurements will either be in W – Watts (not very accurate) or AW – Air Watts (better).
+Measurements will either be in W – Watts (not very accurate) or AW – Air Watts (better but controversial).
 As a rough guide, a good cordless may have 100+ AW, a good upright 250+ and a good cylinder 300+.